aevans1/ensemble_sim/readme.md

 There is a .toml file with dependencies, but some things should be installed from source:
 - `cryojax` should be installed from source, [here](https://github.com/mjo22/cryojax)
+- follow instructions there on what jax to install
 - probably other things!

 You can try getting the other packages, and installing project, via: